finder.io alternatives

 In use, the bulk workflow moved smoothly and the price is friendly.
 Then I checked a sample of exports against a live send, and the stored-data tax surfaced, as it does with every database tool.
 Enrow builds each contact on demand, verifies 10+ ways, returns documented EU dials, and files the complete record into your CRM off a LinkedIn profile.
 GetProspect matches none of that.

-vs Enrow: at entry GetProspect's $0.049 buys an attempt, not an address — priced per found email it runs near $0.16 on an assumed ~30% hit rate, roughly ten times Enrow's $0.017 — and it pulls from a stored pool that ages while Enrow's data is generated live.
-Enrow adds documented EU direct dials, catch-all delivery, and the single-click full-record push into your CRM that a CSV export can't imitate.
-It also opens lower, $17 for 1,000.
+vs Enrow: GetProspect's $0.049 buys an attempt, not an address, and it pulls from a stored pool that ages while Enrow's data is generated live.
+Enrow adds documented EU direct dials, catch-all delivery, and the single-click full-record CRM push — and opens lower at $17 for 1,000.

 7. Finder.io